TAKE SAFESPORT TRAINING

 - US Sailing Team and Olympic Development support persons, as defined in The Racing Rules of Sailing, to include but not to be limited to medical; therapeutic; boat wrights

-- US Sailing Leadership and Management including all US Sailing Staff and interns; Board of Directors; Olympic Sailing Committee
+- US Sailing Leadership and Management: Board of Directors, staff and interns and members of the Olympic Sailing Committee

 *All US Sailing participants and member organizations should familiarize themselves with each form of misconduct and refrain from engaging in misconduct and/or violating any of these policies.